What is Put Call Ratio?

 - It serves as an effective tool to determine the market direction and mood at a given period of time.

-- It directs traders as and when to place their bets on the stocks based on the direction of price movement of underlying securities.
+- PCR in the share market directs traders as and when to place their bets on the stocks based on the direction of price movement of underlying securities.

 - As a contrarian tool, it helps traders to analyze whether the recent fall or rise in the market is extreme or whether it is time to take the contrarian call.
 Usually, traders use this ratio as a contrarian indicator when the ratio reaches extreme levels.

-- This tool also helps in analyzing the overall trading behaviour of market participants.
+- The PCR ratio also helps with the analysis of the overall trading behaviour of market participants.

 Limitations of Put Call Ratio